 The user's personal rules will be displayed on the Sent Rules and Received Rules tabs.

 If MacroView CEF is active a user will be able to manually insert a CEF filing tag in the subject of an email - e.g. an email that the user is drafting.

-The selected tag [MVC-10001] is then inserted in the subject of the email.
-When the email is sent, MacroView CEF will automatically save a copy of it in the area identified by the tag.
+The selected tag is then inserted in the subject of the email and when the email is sent, MacroView CEF will automatically save a copy of it in the area identified by the tag.